scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 .. figure:: plots/performance_time_subcon.png
    :scale: 100%

-   Time that the individual time chunks are queued for the scenarios listed in Table 3. :label:`delta-perf-queue`
+   Time that the individual time chunks are queued.
+The color legend is shown in Figure 6 :label:`delta-perf-queue`

 As a time chunk is read from the queue, a STFT is executed.
 The time where this occurs to the individual time-chunks is shown in :ref:`delta-fft-tstart`.
 The beginning of each horizontal bar indicates where a time chunk is submitted